Kwang Pu Chen: China's Wartime Finance Advisor

+K. P. Chen led a Chinese delegation to Washington in 1936, seeking to persuade the United States to modify its silver purchasing policy.

 In 1938 when the Chinese Ambassador Wellington Koo called on U. S. Secretary of the Treasury Henry Morgenthau to seek financial aid, the U. S. Secretary told him it might be advisable for the Chinese Government to send K. P. Chen (whom Morgenthau had negotiated with in the past) to America to enquire after credit for the purchase of flour and grain goods.
+The loan was to be based on tong oil exports.

 In 1939 Finance Minister H.H.
 Kung, through K. P. Chen, endeavored to obtain assistance from the American Commercial Credit for the purchase of four airplanes, badly needed by the China National Aviation Corporation.
 K. P. Chen also participated in concluding a contract at Detroit to purchase 1,000 trucks from General Motors and Chrysler for the Chinese government.

-Reputation was important to him and he always made sure he kept his promises and by so doing, demonstrated integrity and ensured that China met its commitments.
+In April 1940, K. P. Chen again traveled to the United States, this time to facilitate a loan based on tin exports from Yunnan.

 Time magazine on Monday, Apr.
 6, 1942 reported that "Shy, determined Chinese financier K.P.
 Chen stuck a feather in his cap last week.
 From Chungking he wired Manhattan's Universal Trading Corp. to pay the final installment on a $22,000,000 Export-Import Bank loan smack on the tung-oil barrel head—nearly two years before the last installment on the loan was due."
 This showed U.S. Treasury officials that China could do business even when Japan controlled its coast.
 When he sought to borrow money from Washington in 1938, democracy was not considered good security but tung oil, essential in high-grade paints and varnishes, was.
 To make this work he founded Universal Trading Corp. in Manhattan to manage tung-oil sales, budgeting one-half of the proceeds to repay the debt.
 He also organized Foo Shing Trading Corp. in China to gather and ship the oil.

 K. P. Chen made outstanding contributions in stabilizing the monetary system and raising funds for war of resistance.

 After the communist revolution in mainland China, K.P.
 Chen followed the Kuomintang-led government to Taiwan, though his Shanghai Commercial and Savings Bank was unable to reestablish its headquarters until 1954.
 In 1964, the bank was allowed to resume operations.
 It was the only private bank from the mainland which was allowed to resume commercial operations after the retreat to Taiwan.
 In 1976, K.P.
 Chen was succeeded by Chu Ju-tang as chairman of the bank.